Introduction to Smart Contracts and their States

 This means that the enforcement of the terms agreed upon between the parties does not require human intervention and that such enforcement is carried out by mathematical and computerized means.

 Furthermore, a question arises.
 To achieve the highest degree of automation, decentralization, and privacy, is it possible to forfeit the use of a centralized registry that stores ownership and contract information?
-The affirmative answer lie back at the origins.
+The affirmative answer lies back at the origins.

 A wider range of smart contract programmability issues were considered in the design of RGB, in particular:

-1. A contract can be associated with a digital asset or a _token_, but it's not limited to it.
+A contract can be associated with a digital asset or a token, but it's not limited to it.
 A broader range of applications and extensions of the smart contract concept can be implemented in RGB.

-• the ability to observe certain properties or operations performed by other parties on the contract;
+the ability to observe certain properties or operations performed by other parties on the contract;

-• the ability to execute a set of operations permitted by the contract.
+the ability to execute a set of operations permitted by the contract.

 These properties combined allow for two of the most important properties at the heart of the RGB value proposition, which are: scalability and censorship resistance at unprecedented levels.

-• State
+State

-• Business Logic (Behavior)
+Business Logic (Behavior)

 Without going into the specific details of RGB implementation, which will be covered later, an initial and fundamental definition of State is required.
 Simply put:

-Therefore, a Contract Operation, in general terms, represents any first creation / update of data from an old state to a new state following the rules inscribed into the contract constituting its Business Logic.
+Therefore, a Contract Operation, in general terms, represents any first creation/update of data from an old state to a new state following the rules inscribed into the contract constituting its Business Logic.

-The chain of Contract Operations in RGB is the ordered path that evolves the contract data from the first contract definition, called Genesis to the Terminal State that represent the most up-to-date state at the end of the DAG of Contract Operations.
+The chain of Contract Operations in RGB is the ordered path that evolves the contract data from the first contract definition, called Genesis to the Terminal State that represents the most up-to-date state at the end of the DAG of Contract Operations.

 The ordering relationship between the DAGs is maintained through the commitments that anchor the client-side validated data to the Bitcoin Blockchain which, in turn, provides timestamping capabilities and source of ordering.